 Communications & Social Media Marketing Intern

 Works with the Chamber’s Communication Team to develop effective member and public communications, including press releases, social media posts, blog posts, fundraising appeals, editorials, grant proposals & narratives, and marketing materials.
 A press release writing sample is required, and additional writing samples or a complete portfolio is strongly encouraged.
 Strong evidence of organizational background is also suggested.

 Economic & Entrepreneurial Development Intern

-Works with the Vice President of Economic Development to coordinate and execute the Wilkes-Barre Connect Program to attract, encourage, and drive entrepreneurship and business development in Greater Wilkes-Barre.
+Works with the Wilkes-Barre Connect Manager to coordinate and execute the Wilkes-Barre Connect Program to attract, encourage, and drive entrepreneurship and business development in Greater Wilkes-Barre.
 Intern will connect startups and existing businesses to the necessary services and providers to accelerate them through the business life cycle.
 Interns will review intake forms, manage the Connect database, manage touch points, and attend monthly Connect meetings.
 Strong evidence of organizational leadership, community service, businesses strategy, and system management experience are encouraged.

 Programs & Events Intern

 Works with the Chamber staff to plan, manage, and execute special events – from committee meetings to 50-person lunches, to 500-person dinners.
 Additionally they will assist with coordinating programs such as the Women's Network, Chamber Ambassadors (volunteer 'street team'), Networking Mixers and Events, Awards programs, etc. Intern must have excellent verbal and written communication skills, an impeccable attention to detail, and ability to think on his or her feet and make logical, well considered decisions quickly and confidently.
 The intern should have a strong background in Microsoft Office.
 Event planning experience is desired.
 Excellent communication skills and a strong understanding of project management is required.